 Additionally, fuzz tends to increase bass, while distortion generally cuts the bass before the clipping begins, adding it back in later on in the circuit.
 Because low frequencies distort first, all that low-end hitting your amp contributes to the wild and wooly sound that some people love.
 It can be somewhat difficult to control, but that’s part of the joy.

-There are a few fuzz boxes just about everyone knows, like the Fuzz Face, which we’ve included.
-Some think of the Big Muff as a fuzz, but its circuit more closely follows a distortion configuration, so you’ll find it on our distortion post.
 These days, a pedal board featuring at least one overdrive, one distortion, and one fuzz of almost any combination should give you all the heavy tones you’ll ever need (assuming you aren’t getting it directly from your amp).
 Both distortion and fuzz result in a totally altered signal before the amp, while overdrive occurs at the amp.
-Our overdrive post can be found here, while our distortion post is here.

 It might be fair to say that due to the level of experimentation and the limits being pushed by the boutique makers, fuzz gets a little more play with the experimental and ambient crowd these days.
 Then again, this article started with the Stones and everyone knows Jimi had a Fuzz Face.
 As with any piece of gear, let your ears be the judge.